What is JPEG Format

 • It is possible to select the desired file size and quality with JPEG compression.

-• The quality of images remains as high as possible even with a large degree of JPG compression.
+• The quality of images remains as high as possible even with a large degree of JPEG compression.

 • JPEG images tend to have a manageable size which makes it easier to store and work with them.